Last-Chance Apocalypse Shopping: Harbor Freight

 6. Zip Ties

 This is not a glamorous purchase, but a practical one.
 With a variety of sizes and colors, you will certainly find what you need.
 Fill your cart with many different sizes.
 They are handy for auto repairs, but also for everyday household uses.
-Read more about these 10 uses for zip ties.
+Read more about uses for zip ties.

 7. Safety Glasses and other Safety Equipment

 Like zip ties, this is not a purchase to get excited about, but so essential.
 The simple act of putting on glasses could save your eyesight when smoke, ash, wind, sand, and other debris is in the air as well as protecting your eyes when shooting guns.
 It’s easy to forget safety first.
 Safety glasses are lightweight and come in a variety of sizes and shapes.
 Pick up a few extra pairs for 72-hour kits and first aid kits.
 During a time when professional medical care may not be available, it’s even more vital to protect your eyes.
-Check out what you need to know about personal protective equipment.

 8. Lights of any Kind